fredblockchain/ubix-node-monitor/README.md

 ### 0.2
 Added new stuff:
-### price related
+1. You can now choose the fiat currency you want the price to be retrieved from CoinMarketCap: set the iso code with property **price.currency.code.iso**
-1. You can now choose the fiat currency you want the price to be retrieved from CoinMarketCap: set the iso code with property **price.currency.code.iso**, the price will be
+2. Introducing persistence in the app: now uses a SQLite DB
-2. You can set the symbol to be shown in notifications: set property **price.currency.sign**
+3. Price is retrieved every 15 minutes and stored in DB